mrkale/NodeMCU-WifiDoubleSwitch/README.md

-# NodeMCU-WifiDoubleSwitch<br><small>version 1.4.1</small>
+#NodeMCU-WifiDoubleSwitch<br><small>version 1.5.0</small>
 NodeMCU based web server within ESP8266 for switching two pins from the browser through WiFi.
 The project contains a couple of configuration files, where each of them sets up particular aspect of the project.

-A **simple HTML templating** mechanism is used especially for creating localized web pages and their various versions.
-HTML pages employ *Twitter Bootstrap 3.*
+A **simple HTML templating** mechanism is used for creating various versions of HTML pages based on placeholders.
+HTML pages employ *Twitter Bootstrap 3.3.6.* and periodical refreshing for displaying current status of the system.

 <a id="dependency"></a>
 ##Dependency
+**NodeMCU 1.4+**: Used appropriate mechanizm for sending HTTP responses incompatible with framework version *0.9-*.
 **s2eta**: Module for converting elapsed seconds to time string with *days, hours, minutes, and seconds* components.